 We need to surround ourselves with great people who will help us achieve our goals.
 Perhaps they are a colleague, a peer, a fellow member of the Business All-Stars, someone who is a completely different business etc. They are:

+Write down things you are very proud of that took significant efforts from you.
 It could have happened a week ago or 10 years ago.
 From your list of achievements, you have shown you have the inner evidence that you have what it takes to succeed.
 Never put your list of inner evidence away.
 Keep that information front and center all the time.

 If we can figure out what is right in our business, how difficult would it be to identify these if they were misrepresented?